 As mentioned above, the CLT which is obtained from the above moments asymptotics by the method of moments is already known in the particular case of stationary Gaussian processes with covariance function belonging to the Schwartz class, see \cite{Anc21}.
-Here the assumption on the decay of the correlation function is greatly relaxed and we only need to assume the square integrability of the covariance kernel as well as its derivatives.\jump
+Here the assumption on the decay of the correlation function is greatly relaxed and we only need to assume the square integrability of the covariance kernel as well as its derivatives.
+It implies a polynomial concentration around the mean to any order for the number of zeros, which appears to be a new result for regular process with slow decaying covariance functions (note that exponential concentration has been proved in \cite{Bas20} under some analyticity assumption).\jump

-As a particular and representative case, Theorem \ref{Theorem8} englobes the example of the stationary Gaussian process $f$ with $\sinc$ kernel, which is a completely new result.
+As a particular and representative case, Theorem \ref{Theoremter8} covers the example of the stationary Gaussian process $f$ with $\sinc$ kernel, which is a completely new result.
 This process plays a central role in the study of determinantal point processes, and appears as the limit of the local statistics of various random models, from eigenvalues of random matrices to random integer partitions.
 For this particular process, the asymptotic of the expectation and the variance of $Z_R$, as well as a CLT were known since the pioneering works of \cite{Cuz76} and the references therein.
 But so far, the exact asymptotics of higher central moments or cumulants of $Z_R$ remained unknown.\jump

-Under the stronger hypothesis that the covariance function and its derivatives are in $L^p$ for all $p>1$, we deduce a polynomial concentration around the mean to any order for the number of zeros, which appears to be a new result.
-We also deduce the exact asymptotic of the cumulants of any order.
+Under the stronger hypothesis that the covariance function and its derivatives are in $L^p$ for all $p>1$, we deduce the exact asymptotic of the cumulants of any order.
 This integrability hypothesis in particular holds true for processes whose covariance functions $r$ and their derivatives satisfy the bound

 which is the case for a stationary Gaussian process with $\sinc$ covariance function.